TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-intro.md

 ![complex example](https://cdn.statically.io/gh/TheOdinProject/curriculum/495704c6eb6bf33bc927534f231533a82b27b2ac/html_css/v2/foundations/flexbox/imgs/05.png)

+### Assignment

+1. [This Flexbox tutorial](https://www.internetingishard.com/html-and-css/flexbox/) is a friendly tutorial for modern CSS layouts by Interneting Is Hard.

 ### Knowledge Check

 This section contains questions for you to check your understanding of this lesson on your own.
 If you’re having trouble answering a question, click it and review the material it links to.